MicrosoftDocs/xamarin-docs/docs/ios/platform/user-notifications/deprecated/remote-notifications-in-ios.md

 ---

 # Push Notifications in iOS

-_This section will cover push notifications in iOS.
-It introduces the Apple Push Notifications Gateway Service and the role it plays in publishing notifications to iOS applications.
-It will explain how to create the security certificates necessary to enable push notifications and discuss.
-Finally this section will discuss some of the housekeeping tasks that application servers must perform to keep track of the client mobile devices._

 > [!IMPORTANT]
 > The information in this section pertains to iOS 9 and prior, it has been left here to support older iOS versions.
 For iOS 10 and later, please see the [User Notification Framework guide](~/ios/platform/user-notifications/index.md) for supporting both Local and Remote Notification on an iOS device.